GoLearnToCode/kiei924-winter16/weeks/2/homework.md

-# Due Next Thursday by 11:59PM
+# Due Next Sunday by 11:59PM

 Continue working on your username.github.io project.
 Create a new index.html page and add visual styles that apply good design principles and that are responsive across a variety of devices and platforms.
 (You should rename your original index.html, if you want to keep it.)